2023 Arizona Wildcats baseball team

-The 2023 Arizona Wildcats baseball team represents the University of Arizona during the 2023 NCAA Division I baseball season.
-The Wildcats play their home games for the 12th season at Hi Corbett Field.
-The team is coached by Chip Hale in his 2nd season at Arizona.
+The 2023 Arizona Wildcats baseball team represented the University of Arizona during the 2023 NCAA Division I baseball season.
+The Wildcats played their home games for the 12th season at Hi Corbett Field.
+The team was coached by Chip Hale in his 2nd season at Arizona.
+The Wildcats finished 8th in the Pac-12, but advanced to the final of the Pac-12 Conference Tournament losing to Oregon 4–5.
+The Wildcats were selected into the NCAA tournament for the 3rd straight year for the first time since 2010–12.

 Previous season

 The Wildcats finished the 2022 season with a record of 39–25 (16–14 Conf.), good for a 5th place conference finish.
 In the inaugural Pac-12 Conference Baseball Tournament in Scottsdale, AZ, the Wildcats defeated Oregon and Arizona State but lost twice to eventual champion Stanford to finish in 4th place.
 The team subsequently was selected to the postseason for a second consecutive season for the first time since 2016–2017.
 They were placed in the Coral Gables Regional where they went 2-2, eliminating both Canisius and host #6 Miami but losing twice to Ole Miss to end their season.